RudSmo/Hard-Spheres-Cluster/README.md

 # Hard-Spheres-Cluster
-Graph-theoretical cluster algorithm for clusters of directly connected hard spheres.
+Simple graph-theoretical cluster algorithm for clusters of directly connected hard spheres.
 Sampling based on a Markov-Chain-Monte-Carlo method.